AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 - A **CSV file** (great for spreadsheets and tabular data)
 - A **Parquet file** (a more efficient format used in data engineering)

-Both files will contain the same mock dataset—a short list of users.
+Both files will contain the same mock dataset: a short list of users.
 You’ll use these files later when building tools that summarize their contents.

 ### Step 1: Create the `data/` Folder